-New Employees, In addition to online training for supervisors, non-supervisors and faculty are required to take training online training courses provided by Keenan Safe Colleges which include: Sexual harassment, Harassing Behaviors, Hostile Work Environment, Consensual Relationships, Preventing Harassment, and Sensitivity Awareness.
-Additionally, the Title-IX.
-Coordinator presents programs throughout the year to various departments on sexual assault, stalking, student conduct and other issues.
-On-going education throughout the year includes MSJC Program content specialized for each group in which the CARES Team, Riverside Area Rape Crisis Center and C.A.S.A Center for Restoring the Heart works.
-Mt.
-San Jacinto College had implemented the "Not Anymore" online training program for use in 2018 which included Sexual Assault Prevention for all students' faculty and staff.
+New Employees, In addition to Online training for supervisors, non-supervisors and faculty are required to take training online training courses provided by Keenan Safe Colleges which include:

+Sexual harassment, Harassing Behaviors, Hostile Work Environment, Consensual Relationships, PreventingHarassment, and Sensitivity Awareness.
+Additionally, the Title IX Coordinator presents programs throughout the year to various departments on sexual assault, stalking, student conduct and other issues.
+On-going education throughout the year includes MSJC Program content specialized for eachgroup in which the MSJC, Riverside Area Rape Crisis Center and C.A.S.A Center for Restoring the Heart works.

-The Title IX Coordinator for MSJC Students is Jeannine Stokes the phone number is (951) 487-3151.
-Ex.
-Dean Stokes can set up a meeting to explain the process, refer you to resources as needed, or help you file the report.
+The Title IX Coordinator for MSJC Students is Meaghan Kauffman. her phone number is (951) 374-0539.
+The Title IX Coordinator can set up a meeting to explain the process, refer you to resources as needed, or help you file the report.

 MSJC has also hosted several speakers and training events on campus in conjunction with RARCC and C.A.S.A.
 Center for Restoring the Heart.
 In Addition, there are courses in understanding violent offenders available through the Administration of Justice Program.
 This course is a study of the violent crimes of felony assault, robbery, rape, the various types of homicide, and the characteristics of both the offender and the victim.
-Students should check the schedule of classes each semester to determine when these classes are offered.
+Students should check the schedule of classes each semester to determinewhen these classes are offered.